heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 ### What did you do and learn?

-In this chapter, you have learned about the extended features of HTTP.
+In this course, you have learned about the extended features of HTTP.

 You have learned how endpoints/routes are defined with their methods and status codes.